Computer Audition: From Task-Specific Machine Learning to Foundation Models: Audio foundation models

-Another way of unlocking new abilities in \acp{FM}, beyond instruction-finetuning, is that of \emph{merging}.
+\textbf{Merging unimodal foundation models:} Another way of unlocking new abilities in \acp{FM}, beyond instruction-finetuning, is that of \emph{merging}~\mbox{\citep{Utans96-WEI, Entezari21-ROL, Goddard24-ARC}}, shown in \cref{fig:mlm-merge}.
 Merging \acp{FM} essentially involves the task of combining the weights of multiple models into a single, unified model.
 There are various techniques for achieving this, each aiming to leverage the strengths of individual models (either sharing the same architecture or not) to create a more robust and versatile system.
 This approach is particularly beneficial given the complexity and resource-intensity of training \acp{FM}.

 The process of merging \acp{LLM} involves various techniques and has led to several state-of-the-art models~\citep{Goddard24-ARC}.
 One fundamental approach is \ac{LMC}~\citep{Entezari21-ROL}, which combines \emph{models with identical architectures and initialisations} through linear interpolation of weights.
 Linear averaging, as discussed by~\citet{Utans96-WEI} and expanded by~\citet{Wortsman22-MOD} in the ``Model Soups'' approach, forms the basis of many merging techniques by leveraging the similarities in weight space.
 For \emph{models with identical architectures but different initialisations}, the permutation symmetry of neural network checkpoints is crucial.
 Techniques like Git-Rebasin~\citep{Goddard24-ARC} align weights from independently trained models to achieve functionally equivalent configurations.
 This alignment facilitates effective merging despite differences in initial training paths.
 Similarly, approaches such as \citet{Tatro20-OPT} reduce the interpolation barrier by assigning correspondences between neurons in the models.
 Advanced methods also support \emph{merging models with different architectural configurations}.
 For instance, the \ac{CALM} method~\citep{Bansal24-LLM} employs cross-attention mechanisms to integrate representations from diverse models, leveraging their combined strengths, whereas FUSELLM~\citep{Wan24-KNO} aligns and fuses probabilistic distributions of source \acp{LLM} to enhance their generative capabilities; however, it requires additional pretraining.